 Moiré Clock

 ❸ Materials Sourcing

 For the clock, the metal was sourced from offcuts at the Metals Supermarket in Cranberry, PA.
 The paper was milled by the French Paper Company in Niles, MI.
-Finally, the quartze clock movements are from Takane, the sole manufacturer of American made movements.
+Finally, the quartz clock movements are from Takane, the sole manufacturer of American-made movements.

 ❹ Assembly

-With the goal being ease of assembly and affordability, the Moiré Clock only uses 13 components, excluding the battery.
+With the goal being ease of assembly and affordability, the Moiré Clock only uses 14 components.

-The Main body, the dial and the filter were completely made by us from raw materials.
+The Main body, the dial, and the filter were completely fabricated by us from raw materials.

 ❺ Ideation

-The early descision making process was mostly about how to showcase the moiré effect, whether the filter moved or the dial, wall hanging or floor standing, etc.
+The early decision making process was mostly about how to showcase the moiré effect, whether the filter moved or the dial.

 We decided to go with the sheet metal body because of its simplicity, trying to preserve the purity of the illusion.